 Install it near a window — in the living room or kitchen, for example.
 You’ll find them in myriad styles and prices at Amazon.

-Just be sure to read product descriptions to be certain that the feeder you buy is meant to attract the types of birds you want.
+Just be sure to read product descriptions to be certain the feeder you buy is meant to attract the types of birds you want.

 11. Set up a fire pit